-Joya de Ceren Archaeological Site is a pre-Columbian Maya farming village that has been preserved after it was destroyed by volcanic ash around 600 AD.
+The Joya de Cerén Archaeological Site is a pre-Columbian Maya farming village that has been preserved after it was destroyed by volcanic ash around 600 AD.

 In 1990 I was on the Joya de Ceren archaeological team of Andrea Gerstle.
 There were six of us and many wonderful locals who housed us and fed us and worked with us at the site.
 We found the third house, in fact Jose and I found it, 15 feet down when we scooped up a fragment of what turned out to be the wall of a rammed earth house.

 Magnificent site.
 As noted it tells a tale of life among the 'common' people.

 "Certainly the American continent was far better off before the journeys of Columbus and the European takeover."
 Andy, How do you know this?
 There is nothing in the record to suggest that pre-columbian America, anywhere, was paradise.
 Especially in this neck of the woods.

 The Maya rulers where Kings and Gods at the same time.
 The Spanish Kings were no longer 'Gods' but might as well have been.

 When you get into the mix of it all most of the world has evolved about the same way.
 Because Andy, 'WE ARE ALL HUMAN AND HUMAN NATURE DOES NOT CHANGE VERY MUCH IN THE SCHEME'.

 We absolutely marveled at Joya de Ceren!
 It truly is a jewel and must not be missed when traveling in El Salvador.
 My husband is Salvadoran and American and he was so proud of his country and what they have uncovered.
 The museum was fantastic, the tour informative, and the landscaping meticulous.